 Once you’ve implemented the strategies of data minimization and network segmentation for credit card fraud prevention, the natural next step is to administer an effective access-control system.
 In order for the two previously mentioned strategies to be viable, you must control who has access to the sensitive data in question and determine what their appropriate level of access should be.
 For example, a desk agent or call center operator should not have permission or the ability to view your entire database of credit card information.
 This would generate unnecessary risk and increase the potential damage from an intrusion by allowing anyone with that individual’s login credentials to also access that database, adding insult to the injury of a data breach.

 How to Prevent Credit Card Fraud With Obfuscation

 Obfuscation is a method of securing sensitive data by altering or masking the data so it is unreadable without the aid of protected keys or other additional information.
 Popular data protection technologies that offer obfuscation are tokenization and encryption.
 Encryption works by using a protected key to encrypt the data, applying a code to it that changes the original information into what appears to be random characters.
-Tokenization exchanges the sensitive data for a randomly generated placeholder called a token and stores the original information in a secure vault.
+Tokenization exchanges the sensitive data for a randomly generated placeholder called a token and stores the original information in a secure cloud offsite.
 Encryption can be reversed by applying the key to decrypt the data, whereas tokenization can’t be reversed by an outside party, per se, only exchanged for the original data by a user with the proper identification and credentials.

 In effect, breached systems that contain encrypted or tokenized data prevent credit card fraud and stop hackers from stealing sensitive data by rendering the data unreadable and therefore worthless, providing an additional layer of protection in the event of a breach.
 Again, cybercriminals cannot commit credit card fraud if they can’t access the data required in order to do it.